90zlaya/shell-scripts/README.md

 gedit <script-name>.sh
 ```

-When you're done editing script, save it an you are able to run it.
+When you're done editing script, save it and you are able to run it.

 ```bash
 # Run script